IMAGE-ET/docker-orthanc/README.md

 # docker-orthanc
-DICOM server for medical imaging into a docker
+Docker for [Orthanc](http://www.orthanc-server.com/) a DICOM server for medical imaging.